cos-326/cos-326-fall-2017/README.md

 The class is broken up into 7 weeks.
 Each week has an assignment, lecture slides, some reading, and sometimes optional related material from the [Real World OCaml](https://realworldocaml.org/) book.

+Note that not all assignments and notes have been posted as of the start of the course.
+We'll have to add them in as we go.

 Week | Assignment | Lecture | Reading | RWO Chapter |
 ---- | --- | ---- | --- | --- |
 1    | [Easy as Pi][1] | [OCaml Intro][lec1.0], [Type Checking Basics][lec1.1], [Let, Tuples, Unit][lec1.2], [Induction, Lists and Nats][lec1.3] | [Functional Basics][8], [Type Checking][9], [Type-directed programming][10], [Thinking Inductively][11] | [1][rwo1], [2][rwo2], [3][rwo3]